 Provided that a prospect voluntarily fills out your form to receive email updates from your brand, you can never be entirely sure what their level of interest in buying what you’re offering is.
 Keeping track of their engagement through open and click-through rates will let you grasp their interest level to your brand.
 That way, your sales representative team will know who just opened your emails or who clicked through the offered promotion emails during your lead management campaign.

-With the use of the right marketing automation, like Infusionsoft in Singapore, you and your sales team may concentrate on leads who are more engaged than others.
+With the use of the right marketing automation, like Infusionsoft by Keap in Singapore, you and your sales team may concentrate on leads who are more engaged than others.
 Also, you might consider giving a high score to a lead that clicks through your highly-valued mails, for instance, demo offers.

 Here’s how to calculate your lead’s score manually.